ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Grammar

-In the case where the American English and the British English spellings conflict, prefer the British Engish spelling.
+In the case where varients of English and the British English spellings conflict, prefer the British Engish spelling.

 For example use: